TeppoJouttenus/curating/modules/curate.md

 1. **Review links**.
 About 40-80 links / month, about 2 hr / month.
 Links will be submitted both by individual users and by “foragers” that are created by Outlearn and automatically pull candidate links from sources such as Reddit, Hacker News, newsletters, blogs, etc. This is the first task because we want to review the links submitted by users as quickly as possible.
 If each curator reviews links a few times a week, the turnaround time will be short.

-    When reviewing links, the main consideration is the quality of the resource.
-We are considering featuring your profile image next to links that you approve so consider if the quality is such that you would want to recommend it to a friend.
-We expect that you will quickly get to a point where you can open a link and in most cases very quickly decide if it’s in or out.
-Then there will be some borderline cases.
-We have a Slack channel for all the curators where we can jointly create best practices for deciding what should be included or not.

-    For us, quality means a few things
-    * Accurate and up-to-date content
-    * Effective presentation
-    * Relevant topic for developers

-    In addition to quality of the content, please also check that our platform turned the link into an Outlearn module correctly so that the title, description, and screenshot are reasonable.

 2. **Submit links**.
 About 15 links / month, about 2 hr / month.
 We will not get all the great content from our users and the automated foragers.
 We rely on you to take a look at the big picture of the topic and add in any awesome content that has come out during a given week.
 Ideally, this can happen in the middle of any other activities that you are doing because you will come across awesome resources throughout the day.
 We will feature your profile image next to links that you submit.

-3. **Create learning paths**.
-One path / month, about 2 hr / month.
-Paths take a collection of link modules and combine them in ways that is more than the sum of the parts.
-Possible path ideas include:
+3. **Create Learning Paths**.
+One Path / month, about 2 hr / month.
+Paths take a collection of Link Modules and combine them in ways that is more than the sum of the parts.
+Possible Path ideas include:
     * Comparison of different libraries for a given task
     * Common mistakes to avoid when doing X
     * Pro tips when doing Y
     * All the talks in a conference

 4. **Tweet**.
 One tweet / week, less than 1 hr / month.
 When you find awesome resources, we would like you to tweet out links to them on Outlearn.
-This works especially well for paths that you and others have created but applies also to links that you would recommend to others.
+This works especially well for Paths that you and others have created but applies also to links that you would recommend to others.

 <!-- @section -->